The hearsay principle in science

 When in the 1990s palaeontologists noticed that the tiny dark clots

 often seen in damaged tissue of fossil plants are compatible with the

 size of oribatid mites, it seemed to be a good idea, with other

 explanations lacking, to promote the oribatid mite coprolite

 hypothesis although the mites themselves remained elusive.
-One could have hoped
+One could

 then that they would turn up sooner or